Minecraft too slow? Here's a way to speed up Minecraft on Mac

 - Click Scan.

 - Review details of the scan and click Run.

 To help you run Minecraft faster, you could move on to perform deeper scans by going through the same process in the Optimization tab under the Speed category and Malware Removal under Protection.
 Running scans here will help you identify and quit any applications or scripts that are hogging power that could be used for gaming.

-With an optimized Mac you’re ready for a better Minecraft game experience without the annoying lags.
-To prevent Minecraft running slow, it’s a good idea to execute the steps above to optimize your computer.
+With an optimized Mac, you’re ready for a better Minecraft game experience without the annoying lags.
+To prevent Minecraft from running slow, it’s a good idea to execute the steps above to optimize your computer.
 But if you want to make optimization truly effortless, use the one-click automatic solution provided by CleanMyMac X.